 FSL takes its obligations regarding financing of terrorism very seriously.
-As such the Legal and Compliance team will keep and monitor a 'SAR risk register' as and when required but at least quarterly to review any reported activities and to mitigate any risks or patterns should they occur.
+As such the Legal and Compliance team will keep and monitor a 'SAR risk register' as and when required to review any reported activities and to mitigate any risks or patterns should they occur.